JohnMartin0301/Personal-Finance-Tracker-Java-/README.md

 The Personal Finance Tracker is a Java-based program that helps you manage your finances by tracking your expenses and budget allocations for different categories.
 With this tool, you can keep a close watch on your spending habits and make informed financial decisions.
+It uses the 50/30/20 rule which works best for me personally.
+Amount for needs is equivalent to (50%), Savings(30%), and Wants(20%).